 Best Protein Foods For Bulking

 When going for beef, it is important to go for lean cuts.
-Since beef is known for increasing the risk of various cardiovascular conditions due to its cholesterol levels, you should try to eat beef in moderation (1).
+Since beef is known for increasing the risk of various cardiovascular conditions due to its saturated fat levels, you should try to eat lean beef in moderation (1).
 You should also try as much as possible to avoid processed beef.

 These are plant protein sources that are really good for your heart since they have no cholesterol.
 They also come with so many nutrients like zinc, folate, iron and potassium (1).
 Beans also have a high fiber content which helps prevent constipation.